Faculty & Staff

 About Dr. Hammes

-Dr. Hammes serves as director of the Writing Center and teaches advanced composition, 18th-century British literature, Romantic poetry, and film as literature.
-His specialty is modern British poetry.
-He also teaches Critical Thinking and Speaking in the Honors College and co-sponsors the Harding Film Studies Association.
+Dr. Hammes has been awarded the title Professor Emeritus for his excellence in and dedication to teaching and service during his twenty-eight years at Harding University.
+He has served as director of the Writing Center and taught advanced composition, 18th-century British literature, Romantic poetry, and film as literature.
+He also taught Critical Thinking and Speaking in the Honors College and co-sponsored the Harding Film Studies Association.

-University of Mississippi - at Harding since 2010
+University of Memphis - at Harding since 2010

 About Mr. Henton

 Mr. Henton is completing his doctoral studies at the University of Memphis.
 His research is situated in Rhetoric and Composition.
 At Harding, he teaches general-education writing courses, Advanced Composition, and Systems of English Grammar.
 Other interests include Zora Neale Hurston, Ernest Hemingway, and Latin American literature.